China stocks rise on easing hopes; HK market fever spills into B shares

 "Staying calm and exercising caution in a more active market will be a challenge to each investor in Hong Kong."

-On Friday morning, mainland investors used about 4 billion yuan (438 million pounds) buying Hong Kong shares under the Shanghai-Hong Kong Stock Connect scheme, or about 40 percent of the daily quota.
+On Friday morning, mainland investors used about 4 billion yuan ($644.29 million) buying Hong Kong shares under the Shanghai-Hong Kong Stock Connect scheme, or about 40 percent of the daily quota.
 The quotas were exhausted on Wednesday and Thursday.

 The rally in Hong Kong is spilling over into China's B-share market, a long neglected corner of China's stock market.